 The Glycolytic energy system turns out to be a good system to produce big amounts of energy quickly (=high power).
 This energy system burns carbohydrates: it turns glucose into lactate.
 While doing so, it creates energy (anaerobically).
 The more active this energy system is, the more lactate it produces.
 Therefore, the maximal lactate production flux (VLamax) of a rider tells us something about the maximum ability to produce energy or power via the glycolytic energy system.
 In summary: a high VLamax is one important performance parameter that enables cyclocross riders to be explosive.

 However, a high VLamax also comes at a price.
 If you are a sports coach or an athlete, you’ve probably experienced that a sprinter is not going to win a marathon, and a Tour de France winner will not win a bunch sprint.
-(More about the relation between VLamax and sprint power can be found in this blog How to win on the Champs-Élysées.)
+(Learn more about VLamax via our free whitepaper).

 “In November, my VLamax was too high” – Wout van Aert (coached using INSCYD since 2017)